PX4/PX4-Devguide/en/hardware/porting_guide.md

 sudo make install
 ```

-The `--prefix=/usr` is essential as it determines the specific installation location where PX4 is hardcoded to look for `kconfig-tools`.
+The `--prefix=/usr` determines the specific installation location (which must be in the `PATH` environment variable).
 The `--enable-mconf` and `--enable-qconf` options will enable the `menuconfig` and `qconfig` options respectively.

 To run `qconfig` you may need to install additional Qt dependencies.